-Hmm…I can’t think why I haven’t done this trip.
+Hmm…I can’t think why I haven’t done this trip before!

-This is how I choose and prepare for many of my trips.
+This is how I choose and prepare for many of my wildlife trips.
 Sometimes my funds dictate everything, at other times it’s the season or even my energy levels.

 Budgeting For Your Wildlife Photography Trip

-Independent travelers need to factor in all the likely costs involved with their trips, such as flights, visas, park fees and the like.
+Independent travelers need to factor in all the likely costs involved with their wildlife photography trips, such as flights, visas, park fees, and the like.

 Finding Cheaper Flights

 For many destinations, this is by far the major cost and where potentially you can save quite a lot of money.

 For Example Iet’s say, I’m going to India.
 The obvious entry point is the capital city, New Delhi.

 Then I will check other major cities like Kolkata, Mumbai, and Chennai and see if there are alternative options.

 I also calculate the transport costs of getting to and from the airport and examine the departure times.

 I avoid taking early morning flights.
 There’s little to no public transport at first light and that presents problems.
 Leave later and you enter the rush hour.
 The alternatives are to stay near the airport, which rather defeats the object of saving money on a cheap flight in the first place.
 Or just leave later.

 I prefer departing on an afternoon or evening flight and arrive in the next morning, if at all possible.
 I also prefer a non-stop flight and if not, then a short layover.

 If you are keen to use a particular airline, sign up for their newsletter or follow their Facebook page for offers and flight sales.
 Plan well ahead for cheaper and better deals and avoid public holidays.

-Before I commit my money, I always check some high street travel agents to see what they can do for me too.
+Before the pandemic, I always checked a few high street travel agents to see what they could do for me too.

-Now there’s another option.
-Some sites now specialize in notifying you with cheap flight alerts.
+Thankfully, now there’s another option.
+Some websites specialize in notifying you with cheap flight alerts.
 Try Jacks Flight Club, Scotts Cheap Flights, and Travel Pirates.
 They scan the net for cheapies and let you know what they’ve found.
 Great if you are flexible.